 Matt Damon is adding to his mantle.

-He's only 38 years old, but the thespian has just been tapped to receive his first lifetime achievement honor, the American Cinematheque Award.
+He's only 38 but the thespian has just been tapped to receive his first lifetime achievement honor, the American Cinematheque Award.

-According to Variety, Damon has agreed to accept the award in person, leading ABC to schedule the kudoscast for prime time.
-AMC had hosted the event the past four years.
+According to Variety, Damon has agreed to accept the award in person, leading ABC to schedule the kudocast for primetime.
+AMC previously hosted the event the past four years.

-The actor will have to wait a while, though—the Cinematheque folks have decided to push the ceremony from its usual October birth to March 27, 2010, so it doesn't get lost in the shuffle of awards season.
-Consequently, the honor will technically be skipped in 2009.
+The actor will have to wait awhile though.
+The Cinematheque folks have decided to push back the ceremony from its usual October birth to March 27, 2010 so it doesn't get lost in the shuffle of awards season.
+Consequently, the honor will technically be skipping 2009.

 The Cinematheque award is given out annually to artists who are "committed to making a significant contribution to the art of the motion pictures."

 We're happy for Matty boy!
-Take a look back at another kudosfest in our 2009 SAG Awards photo gallery.
+Don't forget to take a look back at our 2009 SAG Awards photo gallery.